 We've come a long way since we were first introduced to Game of Thrones and the warring houses of Westeros eight years ago.
-Heck, we've come a long way since the beginning of this season, just five short weeks ago.
+Heck, we've come a long way since the beginning of this season, just six short weeks ago.
 Many of our favorite characters are dead, some of the living characters are no longer our favorites, and now our watch is ended.

 The eighth and final season of HBO's Game of Thrones has come to an end, and before we bid farewell to Westeros (at least until the prequel), allow us to gather every recap, review, ranking, explainer, and fan theory you could ever want or need, all in one place.